 The Flinders Ranges' Best 4WD Tracks

-The Flinders Ranges is a scenic spectacle and a veritable four-wheel drive destination, its ancient landscapes home to some standout 4x4 tracks.
+The Flinders Ranges is a scenic spectacle and a veritable four-wheel drive destination — its ancient landscapes are home to some standout 4WD tracks and excellent views.

-The Northern Flinders Ranges are replete with rippling ranges and rocky red tracks, and particularly so around Arkaroola Wilderness Sanctuary, outside of Vulkathunha-Gammon Ranges National Park.
-The Mount Jacob Back Track combines stunning mountain vistas with steep climbs and technical driving, delivering travellers to multiple lookouts and other attractions along an adventurous drive.
+The Northern Flinders Ranges is replete with rippling ranges and rocky red tracks, particularly around Arkaroola Wilderness Sanctuary, outside of Vulkathunha-Gammon Ranges National Park.
+The Mount Jacob Backtrack combines stunning mountain vistas with steep climbs and technical driving, delivering travellers to multiple lookouts and other attractions along an adventurous drive.

 Heading off from Arkaroola Road around 12km south of Arkaroola Village, the track intersects with Mount Jacob Mine, which sits at the foot of Mount Jacob.
 The drive heads north to Tillite Gorge and picturesque Barraranna Gorge, and a detour to Arkaroola Springs is also in the offing.
 Along the way, travellers are treated to different sections of the range, each one awe-inspiring in its own way.